raimondilab/An-explainable-model-of-host-genetic-interactions-linked-to-Covid19-severity/Unsupervised_Machine_Learning_technqiues/README.md

 This folder contained scripts used to achieved task nr.
-8
+3

-1. In task nr.
-8, we used the Jupyter notebook script "Unsupervised Machine Learning approach UMAP, PCA, Clustering.ipynb" to perform Principal Component Analysis (PCA).
+1. In sub-task nr.
+3a, we used the Jupyter notebook script "Unsupervised Machine Learning approach UMAP, PCA, Clustering.ipynb" to perform Principal Component Analysis (PCA).
 The variants with non-zero weights from best performing decision-tree models were remapped back into the feature space to form a new feature count matrix covering 100 % of the samples (i.e. 841 individuals).